isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 on subsequent restarts or reconfigurations of subnets that already use SFLQ is minimal.

-Since SFLQ data is maintained in the lease back end, the cost of storing it is in database server disc space rather than local Kea sever memory.
+Since SFLQ data is maintained in the lease back end, the cost of storing it is in database server disc space rather than local Kea server memory.
 Disk use for the SFLQ data is a fraction of what is already stored per lease and as pool utilization increases, the size of SFLQ data decreases.

 We recommend that the SFLQ allocator be selected only after careful consideration.
 As discussed above, impact on startup can be substantial when introducing the use of SFLQ.
-Creating the initial SFLQ data for Large pools (e.g.``/8``) may delay the server's startup by several seconds or more per pool.
-It is faster for smaller pools (e.g.``/16`` or less) but per pool can add up when they are many such pools.
+Creating the initial SFLQ data for Large pools (e.g. > 500K address or prefixes) may delay the server's startup by several seconds or more per pool.
+It is faster for smaller pools (e.g. 65K addresses or prefixes) but per pool can add up when they are many such pools.
 We recommend specifying another allocator type at the global level and specifying the SFLQ allocator at the subnet or shared-network level only for select subnets.

 There is another important aspect of the SFLQ Allocator that warrants discussion.
 As mentioned above when a server is using SFLQ allocation for a given pool, it uses